Skip to main content

 warning

 If the callbacks middleware wraps the transfer application, we strongly discourage the usage of source callbacks if MsgTransfer includes forwarding information (which is only supported from ICS20 v2).
 Source callback information will be executed on the last hop before the destination chain, not on the sending chain.
 The explanation for this behaviour is that, if the tokens are routed through intermediary chains, then the transfer application on the sending chain will construct a packet data where the memo field is empty, and any memo string included in MsgTransfer is placed in the destination_memo field.
 This makes it impossible to trigger the source callbacks on the sending chain, since the memo string is not available in the memo field.
 Then, on the chain before the final destination chain, the transfer application will construct the packet data with the memo string back in the memo field, so that it can be consumed by the callbacks middleware on the destination chain.
 However, if the memo field of FungibleTokenPacketDataV2 is not empty on the chain before the final destination and the transfer application on that chain is wrapped by callbacks middleware, then the source callbacks would be triggered.
-Therefore, in order to prevent this unexpected behaviour (i.e. source callbacks triggered not on sending chain, but on the intermediary chain before the final destination) we are strongly recommeding to not include source callbacks information in the memo field of MsgTransfer.
+Therefore, in order to prevent this unexpected behaviour (i.e. source callbacks triggered not on sending chain, but on the intermediary chain before the final destination) we are strongly recommending to not include source callbacks information in the memo field of MsgTransfer.